• Skip to primary navigation

 Gently heat half of the purée in a saucepan (don't boil), take off the heat then dissolve the gelatine, stirring until combined.
 Stir in the rest of the purée.

-Prefer your mousse without gelatine?
-This makes a great vegetarian option - just note it won’t be as firmly set.
+Prefer your strawberry mousse without gelatin?
+This makes a great vegetarian option - just note it won't be as firmly set.
 Simply use the purée and no need to heat it.
 The whipped egg whites still create that lovely airy texture, much like other chocolate mousse recipes.

 That said, bear in mind chocolate naturally sets thanks to the cocoa butter, so it doesn't need help.
 Strawberries (and raspberries), however, are mostly water so without gelatine, the mousse stays soft and light, more like a fluffy fruit foam.